 The USB device port supports communicating with a computer through data logger support software or through virtual Ethernet (RNDIS), and provides 5 VDC power to the data logger (powering through the USB port has limitations - details are available in the specifications).
-The data logger USB device port does not support USB flash or thumb drives.
 Although the USB connection supplies 5 V power, a 12 VDC battery will be needed for field deployment.